-Robin McDowell is a Visiting Assistant Professor of History at Wesleyan University and the History Design Studio Fellow at the Hutchins Center for African and African American Research at Harvard University.
+Robin McDowell is a Visiting Assistant Professor of History at Wesleyan University and incoming Assistant Professor of Environmental Studies at Bates College.

 Her work explores historical dimensions of environmental racism and visions for environmental justice for Black communities.
 Through narratives of south Louisiana wetlands, sugar plantations, oil fields, and salt mines, her work demonstrates how racial, environmental, and economic encounters in these spaces shaped conditions of Black life.
-Her first book project, Swamp Capitalism: The Roots of Environmental Racism, is a history of bonds between race and environment on a geologic timescale.
+Her first book project, Black Bayou: Race, Ecology, and the Transformation of Louisiana Wetlands, is a history of bonds between race and environment on a geologic timescale.

 Her transdisciplinary research methodology draws on archives, oral histories, earth sciences, graphic design, and multimedia art making.
 She is a member of Black Louisiana History Incubators in the Diaspora Solidarities Lab, co-hosted by Johns Hopkins University and Michigan State University.